Will Serco Australia run the show?

 A 24-year old African asylum seeker died in Yarl's Wood Detention Centre.

 Adam Rickwood was a 14-year-old 'model trainee'.
 He died in the Hassockfield Secure Training Centre.

 Another prisoner died from meningitis, because guards ignored his pleas and calls for medical help

 UK jailing contractor Serco is not an organisation that ever should have been chosen to jail Australia's refugees.

-But that's what seems to happen: Immigration Minister Chris Evans announced in April 2009 that this company's Australian subsidiary, Serco Australia, is his preferred tenderer to run Australia's Immigration centres.
+But that's exactly what's going to happen: Immigration Minister Chris Evans announced in April 2009 that this company's Australian subsidiary, Serco Australia, is the preferred tenderer to run Australia's Immigration centres.